zhyang2226/OPA-DPO/README.md

 # OPA-DPO (On-Policy Alignment Direct Preference Optimization)

+## GOOD NEWS!!!
+Our paper has been accepted by **CVPR 2025**!
+See you in Nashville this summer!

+Find our full paper through arXiv Link: https://arxiv.org/abs/2501.09695.
+We will update the experimental content and codebase in the next few weeks (including the experimental results on the basis of [LLaVA-Onevision](https://llava-vl.github.io/blog/2024-08-05-llava-onevision/)).

 ## Introduction

 Hallucination remains a major challenge for Large Vision-Language Models (LVLMs).
 Direct Preference Optimization (DPO) has gained increasing attention as a simple solution to hallucination issues.
 Nonetheless, different data construction methods in existing works bring notable performance variations.